rohnugu/base-drafts/draft-ietf-quic-http.md

 in {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

-A PRIORITY frame MUST identify a client-initiated, bidirectional stream.
+A PRIORITY frame MUST identify a client-initiated bidirectional stream.
 A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.